lamckalex/tarkovBulletChart/README.md

 - Allow users to filter by Armor Penetration values (i.e. I only want to see ammo that can penetrate >3 of armor Level 1)
 - Add the search filter value to the URL so users can share/bookmark it
 - Improve Styling

+References:
+How to host your angular app on heroku: https://betterprogramming.pub/how-to-deploy-your-angular-9-app-to-heroku-in-minutes-51d171c2f0d
+How to get a JSON endpoint for your google sheets document: https://www.freecodecamp.org/news/cjn-google-sheets-as-json-endpoint/

 ## Development server